The Chase Sapphire Preferred Card is a favorite of frequent flyers

 Additionally, on your account anniversary, you’ll earn a 10% point bonus on all purchases made the previous year.
 That means if you spend $10,000 on the Chase Sapphire Preferred Card, you’ll earn an additional 1,000 bonus points.

 But is that enough for the card to justify a spot in your wallet?
 The credit card market has evolved immensely since the Chase Sapphire Preferred was first introduced.
 Other cards now offer bonus points or cash back in those same travel and dining categories — in some cases at higher rates — as well as other notable benefits like annual travel credits and airport lounge access.

 The key difference, however, is that those other cards are typically accompanied by higher annual fees.
 So if you aren’t ready to shell out a lot of money for an expensive credit card, the Chase Sapphire Preferred is an excellent starting point.

 Advantages of the Chase Sapphire Preferred

-The Chase Sapphire Preferred currently offers new card holders 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening, plus up to $50 in statement credits for grocery store purchases in the first year after opening the account.
-That’s the highest sign-up bonus we’ve ever seen on this card, and it’s 20,000 more points than the bonus currently offered on the Sapphire Preferred’s older sibling, the Chase Sapphire Reserve®, which carries a $550 annual fee.
+The Chase Sapphire Preferred currently offers new card holders 100,000 bonus points after you spend $4,000 on purchases in the first three months after opening the account.
+That’s the highest sign-up bonus we’ve ever seen on this card, and it’s 40,000 more points than the bonus currently offered on the Sapphire Preferred’s older sibling, the Chase Sapphire Reserve®, which carries a $550 annual fee.